deephealthproject/conda_builds/README.md

 while if you install PyECVL you will install all four.

-The Conda packages, available from the [dhealth](https://anaconda.org/dhealth) channel, are named according to a simple `<library>-<target>` scheme.
-For instance, to install PyEDDL compiled for GPU, run:
+The Conda packages, available from the [dhealth](https://anaconda.org/dhealth) channel, are named according to a simple `<library>-<target>` scheme (e.g., `pyeddl-gpu`).
+Additionally, most of them (all except `eddl`) are compiled for a specific Python version.
+Currently, packages are available for Python 3.6, 3.7 and 3.8.
+Which one will be pulled depends on the Python version installed in your environment.

+### Example: install Python 3.7 and PyECVL compiled for GPU

 ```
+conda config --add channels dhealth
+conda config --add channels bioconda
+conda config --add channels conda-forge
+conda config --set channel_priority strict
+conda create -y -n dh_toolkit
+conda activate dh_toolkit
-conda install pyeddl-gpu
+conda install -y python=3.7 pyecvl-gpu
 ```

-Remember to configure channels as described [above](#configuring-channels) first.

 ## Note on version tags